 When writing a research paper try to consider the several types of papers and which type would best suit the argument you are trying to make.
 I will discuss the variety of types and try to give to help guide you on which type you should choose depending on what you are trying to accomplish.

-First you need to know there are several standards of writing that you must follow.
+First, you need to know there are several standards of writing that you must follow.
 These standards are often known by their abbreviation APA, Chicago, and others and are explained in detail in other articles on this site and other articles on the internet, so I will spare you those definitions.
-Once you have establish the format of paper you are writing, next comes the concept of the paper.
+Once you have established the format of the paper you are writing, next comes the concept of the paper.

-The next most popular variety of paper is and argumentative paper.
+Argumentative Paper.
 This paper is the antithesis of an analytic paper.
 You take a subject and try to argue it from one vantage point, with the objective of convincing the reader that what you are arguing is the correct approach to the subject matter, as opposed to the subject material you are arguing against.
 This can be a tricky paper to write and remain objective, but a fundamental rule of academic writing is objectivity.
 Personal anecdotes can be fine, but make sure they do not cloud your objective vantage point.